 Strips of paint hung like confetti from a New Year’s Eve party.
 Had the ceiling looked like that last night?
 He scrambled to his feet, tangled in the blanket, and tripped on the sheet bunching on the floor.
 Catching himself on the back of the toilet, his hip hit the bar on the shower door.
 “Ow!”

-After turning off the now cold shower water, he extricated his legs from the bedding and surveyed the ceiling again.
+After shutting off the now cold shower water, he extricated his legs from the bedding and surveyed the ceiling again.